TC Early Stage will dive deep on how to fundraise for your startup – TechCrunch

 How to Kick the 10 Worst Startup Habits – Leah Solivan, Fuel Capital

 With voices across the internet giving their two-cents on how to run a great business, Fuel Capital’s Leah Solivan will share a list of things that a founder should NOT do.
-Avoid the pitfalls that could break your momentum, or worst case, your company and ask Solivan your own questions.
+Avoid the pitfalls that could break your momentum, or worst case, your company, and ask Solivan your own questions.

 Bootstrapping and the Power of Product-Led Growth – Tope Awotona, Calendly and Blake Bartlett, OpenView

 Building a bootstrapped company forces you to be creative.
 For Calendly, it pointed the company toward a product-led growth model built on virality.
-Hear from Calendly’s Tope Awotona, and OpenView’s Blake Bartlett as they cover pro tips on bootstrapping, PLG, and when a profitable company should consider raising capital.
+Hear from Calendly’s Tope Awotona and OpenView’s Blake Bartlett as they cover pro tips on bootstrapping, PLG and when a profitable company should consider raising capital.

 Four Things to Think About Before Raising a Series A – Bucky Moore, Kleiner Perkins

-Founders looking to raise Series A capital know that it’s an entirely different ball game than seed stage funding.
+Founders looking to raise Series A capital know that it’s an entirely different ball game than seed-stage funding.
 Hear Kleiner Perkins partner Bucky Moore outline the most important ways to mentally prepare for heading into Series A fundraising.

 Fundraising Terms That Affect Your Business – Dawn Belt, Fenwick & West

 With each funding round, there is an exciting opportunity for growth, but it’s important to fully understand the implications of those terms.
-Fenwick partner, Dawn Belt, will discuss the key legal terms to focus on in your Seed and Series A rounds and how they affect the control and operational freedom of your company.
+Fenwick partner Dawn Belt will discuss the key legal terms to focus on in your seed and Series A rounds and how they affect the control and operational freedom of your company.

 TC Early Stage takes place on April 1 – 2 and is jam-packed with breakout sessions led by tech leaders, from VCs to operators.
 Each session will include audience Q&A so founders can get answers to their specific questions.
 On Day 2, we’ll be holding a pitch-off with some fantastic companies.